AndyObtiva/glimmer-dsl-swt/README.md

 In cases where data is nil, depending on the data-type, it is automatically converted to `Float` with `to_f`, `Integer` with `to_i`, or `String` with `to_s`.

-Should you have a special data type that could not be compared automatically, Glimmer offers the following 3 alternatives for custom sorting:
+Should you have a special data type that could not be compared automatically, Glimmer s the following 3 alternatives for custom sorting:
 - `sort_property`: this may be set to an alternative property to the one data-bound to the table column.
 For example, a table column called 'adult', which returns `true` or `false` may be sorted with `sort_property :dob` instead.
 This also support multi-property (aka multi-column) sorting (e.g. `sort_property :dob, :name`).
 - `sort_by(&block)`: this works just like Ruby `Enumerable` `sort_by`.
 The block receives the table column data as argument.
 - `sort(&comparator)`: this works just like Ruby `Enumerable` `sort`.
 The comparator block receives two objects from the table column data.